York’s Chocolate Story is now open and we’re excited to welcome you back! Book your tour online now!

-DESIGNED TO SUPPORT KEY STAGE 3 AND KEY STAGE 4 PUPILS WITH A DEPTH STUDY LINKED TO ONE OF THE BRITISH AREAS OF STUDY (THE FIRST WORLD WAR).
+DESIGNED TO SUPPORT KEY STAGE 2, 3 AND 4 PUPILS WITH A DEPTH STUDY LINKED TO ONE OF THE BRITISH AREAS OF STUDY (THE FIRST WORLD WAR).
 This workshop investigates the surviving ‘chocolate letters’ sent to and from York servicemen, serving on the front line during the First World War.
-With cross-curricular links to Geography, Religious Studies and English, students will explore how the gift of chocolate helped to keep wartime spirits high, both at home and on the frontline, how the city’s famous Quaker chocolate companies offered their support to the war effort and how chocolate manufacturing changed forever after 1918.
+With cross-curricular links to Geography, Religious Studies and English, students will explore how the gift of chocolate helped to keep wartime spirits high, both at home and on the front-line, how the city’s famous Quaker chocolate companies offered their support to the war effort and how chocolate manufacturing changed forever after 1918.
 Devise your very own chocolate letter and discover the difference in how chocolate tastes today compared to war time chocolate.

 KEY STAGE 2 PUPILS WILL BE ABLE TO EXPLORE THE WORLD OF THE ANCIENT MAYA AND THEIR UNFORGETTABLE LEGACY WHICH IS STILL INFLUENCING MODERN DAY LIFE.
 Discover the importance of the cocoa bean to their society; from its use as currency, to a bitter drink consumed by the wealthy, as well as their part in the creation of the chocolate we know and love today.
 This workshop has been designed to complement the new history curriculum; ‘a study of a non- European Society that provides contrasts with British History’.
 Pupils will enjoy a fully interactive session, with the opportunity to create their very own version of Xocolat drink, and further cross curricular links to Geography and Mathematics.